Note: This is an archived Handbook entry from 2014.

 |Duration & Credit Points:||300 credit points taken over 36 months full time.
 This course is available as full or part time.|

-The professional Master of Engineering is a three-year full time program (300 credit points) (may also be taken part-time), offered in eleven specialisations: Biomedical, Biomolecular, Chemical, Civil, Electrical, Environmental, Geomatics, Mechanical, Mechatronics, Software, and Structural.
-Students will be able to enter the Master of Engineering via a number of pathways:
+The professional Master of Engineering is a three-year full time program consisting of 300 credit points (may also be taken part-time), offered in sixteen specialisations: Biomedical, Biochemical, Chemical, Chemical with Business, Civil, Civil with Business, Electrical, Electrical with Business, Environmental, Geomatics, Mechanical, Mechanical with Business, Mechatronics, Software, Software with Business and Structural.
+Students can enter the Master of Engineering via a number of pathways:

 Engineering Practice Hurdle Requirement